 15. SEGs are far from free of phishing attacks

 Many users wrongly believe that using a Secure Email Gateway (SEG) protects them from phishing attacks.
 Unfortunately, that’s far from the truth.
-90 percent of the phishing attacks reported to Cofense are discovered in an environment that uses an SEG.
+In 2023, Cofense saw a nearly 45 percent increase in the number of indicators of compromise vs the year prior.

 Cofense cites the main reason being that even the most progressive automated detection can’t keep up with advances in the sophistication of phishing techniques.
-SEG developers also need to balance protection and productivity.
+For instance, we’re seeing many attackers embed malicious QR codes, abuse Google’s amp URLs to redirect to their sites, and adopt less common file types.
 Plus, as with all systems, SEGs are prone to configuration errors.

 16. Malicious attachments exploiting CVE-2017-11882 remain common